VirtusLab/akka-serialization-helper/README.md

 ## Additional configuration for compiler plugins

-You can enable/disable all compiler plugins and enable/disable their verbose mode using two sbt keys:
+All compiler plugins and their verbose modes can be enabled/disabled using two sbt keys:

 ```scala
 ashCompilerPluginEnable := false // default is true